Cybersecurity Web Security

 This essential process is performed across three key stages:

-There’s another critical element of data leak management that has been amplified by a recent update to its provisions: PCI DSS (Payment Card Industry Data Security Standard) compliance – a set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.
+Another critical element of data leak management has been amplified by a recent update to its provisions: PCI DSS (Payment Card Industry Data Security Standard) compliance—a set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.

 PCI DSS compliance

-Maintaining complete visibility and control over these scripts is challenging for online businesses.
-Research by Jscrambler in 2023 found that 80% of the 20 most highly trafficked US e-commerce websites had an average of 148 JavaScripts on their payment pages.
+It is challenging for online businesses to maintain complete visibility and control over these scripts.
+In 2023, research by Jscrambler found that 80% of the 20 most highly trafficked US e-commerce websites had an average of 148 JavaScripts on their payment pages.

 Conclusion

-The comprehensive tool can also help you keep pace with the dynamic regulatory compliance landscape – a challenge that has been brought into sharp focus by the updated PCI DSS.
+Jscrambler can also help you keep pace with the dynamic regulatory compliance landscape—a challenge the updated PCI DSS has brought into sharp focus.
 With the structure in place to maintain compliance with its new provisions, your organization will reinforce its data leakage controls.

 Jscrambler